-Alcohol poisoning, caused by too much alcohol in a short period of time is extremely dangerous and can cause coma and death.
+Alcohol poisoning, caused by too much alcohol, is extremely dangerous and can cause coma and death.

 Signs include:

 - disorientation or confusion

 - passing out, not being able to be woken up

 - slow, irregular breathing

 - bluish or pale, cold, clammy skin

 - slowed heart rate

 - vomiting while passed out.